jrodriguezmonti/Questionipy/README.md

   }
 ```

+## ToDo

+This is a first alpha release with many work remaining.

+Some of the big stuff:
+- CSV export support
+- Database storage of data
+- Automatic corrections
+- More and with deeper details tests

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.